onzfonz/comp227/src/content/4/en/part4b.md

 })
 ```

-The test imports the Express application from the <i>app.js</i> module and wraps it with the <i>supertest</i> function into a so-called [superagent](https://github.com/visionmedia/superagent) object.
+The test imports the Express application from the *app.js* module and wraps it with the `supertest` function into a so-called [superagent](https://github.com/visionmedia/superagent) object.
-This object is assigned to the <i>api</i> variable and tests can use it for making HTTP requests to the backend.
+This object is assigned to the `api` variable and tests can use it for making HTTP requests to the backend.

-Our test makes an HTTP GET request to the <i>api/notes</i> url and verifies that the request is responded to with the status code 200.
+Our test makes an HTTP GET request to the ***api/notes*** URL and verifies that the request is responded to with the status code 200.
-The test also verifies that the <i>Content-Type</i> header is set to <i>application/json</i>, indicating that the data is in the desired format.
+The test also verifies that the `Content-Type` header is set to `application/json`, indicating that the data is in the desired format.
-(If you're not familiar with the RegEx syntax of <i>/application\/json/</i>, you can learn more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).)
+(If you're not familiar with the RegEx syntax of `/application\/json/`, you can learn more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).)

 The test contains some details that we will explore [a bit later on](/en/part4/testing_the_backend#async-await).
-The arrow function that defines the test is preceded by the <i>async</i> keyword and the method call for the <i>api</i> object is preceded by the <i>await</i> keyword.
+The arrow function that defines the test is preceded by the `async` keyword and the method call for the `api` object is preceded by the `await` keyword.
 We will write a few tests and then take a closer look at this async/await magic.
 Do not concern yourself with them for now, just be assured that the example tests work correctly.
-The async/await syntax is related to the fact that making a request to the API is an <i>asynchronous</i> operation.
+The async/await syntax is related to the fact that making a request to the API is an **asynchronous** operation.
 The [Async/await syntax](https://jestjs.io/docs/asynchronous) can be used for writing asynchronous code with the appearance of synchronous code.

 Once all the tests (there is currently only one) have finished running we have to close the database connection used by Mongoose.